ddev/ddev/docs/content/users/topics/sharing.md

 * [`ddev share`](../usage/commands.md#share) (using ngrok to share over the internet)
 * Local name resolution and sharing the project on the local network
-* Sharing just the HTTP port of the local machine on the local network
+* Sharing the HTTP port of the local machine on the local network

 ## Using `ddev share` (Easiest)

-`ddev share` proxies the project via [ngrok](https://ngrok.com), and it’s by far the easiest way to solve the problem of sharing your project with others on your team or around the world.
-It’s built into DDEV and “just works” for most people, and requires a free or paid [ngrok.com](https://ngrok.com) account.
-All you do is run `ddev share` and then give the resultant URL to your collaborator or use it on your mobile device.
+`ddev share` proxies the project via [ngrok](https://ngrok.com) for sharing your project with others on your team or around the world.
+It’s built into DDEV and requires a free or paid [ngrok.com](https://ngrok.com) account.
+Run `ddev share` and then give the resultant URL to your collaborator or use it on your mobile device.
 [Read the basic how-to from DrupalEasy](https://www.drupaleasy.com/blogs/ultimike/2019/06/sharing-your-ddev-local-site-public-url-using-ddev-share-and-ngrok) or run `ddev share -h` for more.

 CMSes like WordPress and Magento 2 make this a little harder by only responding to a single base URL that’s coded into the database. ngrok’s $8/month [personal plan](https://ngrok.com/pricing) allows you to use a persistent subdomain so you won’t have to frequently change the base URL.